radekstasiak/munro-data-parser/README.md

 ## known limitiations

-- inside a quote field, a multiple occurences of `"` character are transformed into single `"` character
+- [CSVParser] when parsing csv record - inside a quote field, a multiple occurences of `"` character are transformed into single `"` character

 ## useful links